thorestic/Pi-hole/README.md

 ## 🧾 Overview

 **Pi-hole** is a local DNS server that blocks ads, trackers, and malicious domains *before* they ever reach your devices.
-In this guide, we’ll build, fix, and optimize Pi-hole on a **Raspberry Pi 1** connected via Ethernet.
+In this guide, we’ll build, fix, and optimize Pi-hole on a **Raspberry Pi 1 or higher** connected via Ethernet.

 ---